neelabhsinha/gatech-cs-7641-project-page/index.md

 We derive the target labels based upon the difference in "**home_goals**" and "**away_goals**" .The outcome thus can be Win for the either team or a tie (total 3 making this a multi-class classification problem.).
 We one-hot encode the target labels as well into the following three-labels : "**home_team_win**" , **away_team_win** and **draw** .

+In our case we found that ties are very difficult to predict using the features and the dataset that we have in our possession.
+For the midsem portion we have simplified this to a binary prediction problem.
+In our case we have grouped the **draw** labels with **away_team_win** .In other words a draw counts as loss for the home team.

 ### Feature Selection
 For Feature selection we have implemented and tried the following :
 1. Forward Feature Selection